 Can I File for Bankruptcy if I’m Unemployed?

 Bankruptcy filings are subject to a long list of complex legal and financial rules, so it’s reasonable to expect that your job could have some bearing on the outcome of your case.
 But what if you don’t have a job?
 Can you file for bankruptcy if you’re unemployed?
 And perhaps more importantly, should you?
-Our bankruptcy attorneys explore some of the factors you need to consider before you file.
+Our New Jersey bankruptcy attorneys explore some of the factors you need to consider before you file.

 If I Don’t Have a Job, Can I Still File?